Article

 A product’s life cycle is the time period from when the product is introduced to customers until it is removed from the market.
 There are four stages in the product life cycle: introduction, growth, maturity, and decline.
 A product manager needs to monitor the life cycle of each product in the portfolio.

-Understanding the life cycle stage of each product helps the product manager make strategic decisions.
+Lifecycle management helps the product manager make strategic decisions at every stage.
 For example, when a product is in the growth stage, a product manager will likely allocate resources to scale production and expand market share.
 When a product reaches maturity, a product manager might prioritize product improvements.
 For products that are in decline, a product manager needs to decide if the product should be removed from the market or reinvented.

 Stakeholder Communication